GDevelopApp/GDevelop-documentation/docs/gdevelop5/all-features/multiplayer/index.md

 You can also automatically re-open the lobby by using the action **Open the game lobbies**, so players can start a new game.

 ### Access information about the lobby during the game

+Expressions are available to let you know access information about the lobby:

 - Expression **Number of players in the lobby**: use this expression to know how many players are in the lobby.
 This can be useful to know how many players are in the game, and adapt your game to the number of players.
 (For instance, deleting scores, enemies, players...)